SathvikaAlla/TAL_Chatbot/README.md

 - A valid email address (Microsoft account or GitHub account)
 - A phone number for verification
-- A credit card or debit card (non-prepaid) for identity verification[1](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account)
+- A credit card or debit card (non-prepaid) for identity verification

 **Account Creation Process**